Melding Italian, German and Albertan culinary

 “We pride ourselves on being artisan butchers, and Alberta’s connection for local meat, farm to plate,” Mercedes says.

 As well as Piedmontese beef, Messinger Meats provide milk-fed veal (Primrose Family Farm) hormone and chemical free pork (Zuidhof family), lamb and elk as well as bison from various farms across Alberta.
-The products (including their homemade sausages) are lactose, gluten, sugar and filler free.
+The products (including their homemade sausages) are lactose, gluten,

 |Messinger delivery van outside the Calgary store.|